worldline Direct

 SAQ D

-The way you process initial payments is determined by your integration mode.
-Consequentially, the integration mode you choose defines your global PCI requirements.
+The way you process initial payments is determined by your integration method.
+Consequentially, the integration method you choose defines your global PCI requirements.

 Was this page helpful?